thanasis-tzimas/subnet-py/README.md

 * End(Last) Usable Address of the Subnet
 This is calculated as: `Broadcast Address - 1`

-* Total Host in Subnet
+* Total Hosts in Subnet
 This is calculated as: `2**(N [of bits in IPv4] - CIDR [prefix]) - 2 [Router and Broadcast IPs]`